ai2cm/fv3net/workflows/one_step_jobs/README.md

 Specific model configurations can be specified through the `one-step-yaml` argument.

-Included configurations are:
-- `all-physics-off.yml` (model will not do any physics or microphysics)
+An example configuration is included:
-- `deep-and-mp-off.yml` (model will not do microphysics or deep convection).
+- `deep-off.yml` (model will not do deep convection)

-Both of these configurations use a one-minute timestep with no dynamics substepping and have a total duration of 15 minutes.
+More examples can be found in the `vcm-workflow-control` repository.

 This workflow can be submitted with the [orchestrate_submit_jobs.py] script.
 This script is self-documenting and its help can be seen by running: